Current Postgraduate Students

 All postgraduate research students must submit a confirmation report in their second year of study.
-Two copies of the transfer report (30-35 pages) must be submitted to the Secretaries' Office by 4 pm.
+Two copies of the transfer report (30-35 pages) must be submitted to the School Office.
 There are two annual deadlines:

-It is compulsory for all postgraduate students to take up laboratory demonstration.
-Postgraduate students awarded 1252 Trinity Awards or School scholarships are required to undertake a maximum of six hours per week of laboratory demonstration throughout their postgraduate studies.
-More information may be obtained from the Chemistry School offce
+It is compulsory for all postgraduate students to take part in laboratory demonstration.
+Postgraduate students awarded 1252 Trinity Awards or School studentships are required to undertake a maximum of six hours per week of laboratory demonstration throughout their postgraduate studies.
+More information may be obtained from the School Office.

-Demonstration claims form can be obtained from the School Office.
+Demonstration claim forms can be obtained from the School Office.

-For more information regarding fees contact the Treasurer's Office
+For more information regarding fees contact the Academic Registry

 School of Chemistry Safety Officer:

-Information concerning waste disposal can be obtained from the Hazardous Material Facility.
-When ordering chemicals, a risk assessment sheet must be completed for each chemical which should accompany the order.
+Information related to Health and Safety in the School can be found on the School's website at http://chemistry.tcd.ie/safety/.
+When ordering chemicals, a risk assessment sheet must be completed for each chemical and should accompany the order.